jyravi/MS-Foundry-Workshop/ENVIRONMENT_SETUP.md

    a.
 From the left pane, select *Settings > Premium features*
    b.
 Under *Semantic ranker*, Select plan in the *Standard card*.

+4. Configure Access
+  a.
+Select *Settings* and then select *Keys* in the left pane.
+  b. choose *Both* (In your org, it is advisable to choose Role-based access control)
+  c.
+Next: select *Settings* -> *Identity*.
+  d.
+On the *System assigned* tab, under *Status*, select *On*.
+  e.
+Select *Save*.
+5. Assign Roles
+  a.
+Click *Access control (IAM)*
+  b.
+Click the *Role assignments* tab to view the role assignments at this scope.
+  c.
+Click *Add > Add role assignment*.
+  d.
+Add *Search Service Contributor, Search Index Data Contributor, and Search Index Data Reader* to the user.